UlrichStern1/CRC/README.md

 # CRC
-This is the code for Cyclic-Redundancy-Check applied in Java
+This is the code for Cyclic-Redundancy-Check applied in C ++